 - Choose your desired public DNS server.
 If you choose a custom DNS server, enter a primary and secondary server address.

 - Tap Save .

 A helpful analogy is your phone.
 When you want to call your mom, you select “Mom” from your contact list.
 Your phone associates the name “Mom” with her phone number and dials it for you.

-Google Wifi and Google Nest Wifi gives you three options:
+Google Wifi and Nest Wifi give you 3 options:

 - Automatic: This uses Google Public DNS or your Internet Service Provider's (ISP) DNS if certain conditions are met.
 Automatic is the default DNS selection, although the default may be different depending on how you obtained your device.

 - ISP’s DNS: This uses your ISP’s DNS.

 - Custom: This lets you specify a custom or third-party DNS.
 Custom DNS supports two distinct lists of servers, primary and secondary for both IPv4 and IPv6.

 Note: Be careful if you choose to use a custom DNS.
 If you specify a DNS that doesn't work (either the wrong IP or the DNS goes down), none of your connected devices will be able to access the internet (unless they are provided manual-override DNS entries).
-Your router or primary Wifi point itself will still be able to connect to the internet, allowing you to revert to a different (working) DNS, assuming the device that runs the Google Wifi app has access to a different connection to the internet (one that’s not dependent on your router or primary Wifi point, like your mobile phone’s cellular network).
+Your router or primary Wifi point itself will still be able to connect to the internet, allowing you to revert to a different (working) DNS, if you have a phone or tablet that has access to another connection to the internet.